 The main difference between a person and a well-known person is the story they tell about themselves.

-This applies to celebrities, internet thought leaders, and even sports stars and the like.
-The ones with the better stories tend to be the ones who capture the world’s imagination; or at least that of a measurable segment of the world.
+This applies to celebrities, internet thought leaders, and even sports stars.
+The ones with the better stories tend to be the ones who capture the world’s imagination, or at least that of a measurable segment of the world.

-Of course, all other things being equal, the musician with the larger budget behind them tends to win out.
-But generally all other things aren’t equal, because many of those who’re struggling their way to the top fail to tell a clear story, and don’t present within their story a clear, compelling message.
+All other things being equal, the musician with the larger budget behind them tends to win out.
+But typically all other things aren’t equal, because many of those who’re struggling their way to the top fail to tell a clear story and don’t present within their story a clear, compelling message.
 Even if some label picked them up and threw money at their album, they wouldn’t necessarily be any better off.
-A garbled message is a garbled message, no matter how loud it’s shouted.
+A garbled message is a garbled message, no matter how loud you shout it.

 This isn’t to say that one should fall into the trap of always being ‘on message.’
-Such a tactic is the branding equivalent of hitting someone over the head with a hammer: it’s unnecessarily aggressive, and tends to do more harm than good.
-Being perpetually on message flattens a person, and reduces them to the status of a one-trick cardboard cutout, rather than a capable, well-rounded person who’s focusing their energies on something that’s important to them.
+Such a tactic is the branding equivalent of hitting someone over the head with a hammer: it’s unnecessarily aggressive and tends to do more harm than good.
+Being perpetually on message flattens a person and reduces them to a cardboard cutout, rather than a capable, well-rounded person who’s focusing their energies on something that’s important to them.

-Before spending a bunch of money on marketing, advertising, and PR efforts, it’s best to take a step back and clarify who you actually are, what you actually believe, what it is you stand for (or won’t stand for).
-Essentially, why anyone else should give a damn about who you are, what you do, and what you have to say.
+Before spending a bunch of money on marketing, advertising, and PR, it’s best to take a step back and clarify who you actually are, what you actually believe, what it is you stand for (or won’t stand for).
+Essentially, figure out why anyone else should give a damn about who you are, what you do, and what you have to say.

-Sort that out and you’ll find you speak more clearly, because there’ll be far less noise distorting your message.
-And when you enunciate your message in this way, you may find that having your voice heard, and amplified, is a far easier task than most of us make it out to be.
+Sort that out and you’ll find that you speak more clearly, because there’ll be less noise distorting your message.
+When you enunciate your message in this way, you may find that having your voice amplified and hear is an easier task than most of us make it out to be.

 When given the option, speak with greater clarity rather than greater volume.